 6.14.5 False Claims.
 According to the S.C.
 Code of Laws Section 16-13-240, “a person who by false pretense or representation obtains the signature of a person to a written instrument or obtains from another person any chattel, money, valuable security, or other property, real or personal, with intent to cheat and defraud a person of that property is guilty” of a crime.

 6.14.6 Fixed Pricing Required.
 Any pricing provided by Contractor will include all costs for performing the work associated with that price.
-Except as otherwise provided in this solicitation, Contractor’s price will be fixed for the duration of this Contract, including option terms.
+Except as otherwise provided in this Contract, Contractor’s price will be fixed for the duration of this Contract, including option terms, based on the scope of services and Deliverables hereunder, the expected resource and responsibility commitments from PEBA, the State and other third parties, Contractor’s solution and approach proposed in connection with the services, and the anticipated schedule.
 This clause does not prohibit Contractor from offering lower pricing after award.

 6.14.7 Notice.